 April 12, 2007 One year has passed since 11 April 2006, when Venus Express, Europe’s first mission to Venus and the only spacecraft now in orbit around the planet, reached its destination.
 Since then, this advanced probe, born to explore one of the most mysterious planetary bodies in the Solar System, has been revealing planetary details never caught before.
 Using state-of-the-art instrumentation, Venus Express is approaching the study of Venus on a global scale.
 The space probe is collecting information about Venus’ noxious and restless atmosphere (including its clouds and high-speed winds, as seen from this video obtained with the VMC camera on board) and its interaction with the solar wind and the interplanetary environment.
 Last but not least, it is looking for signs of surface activity, such as active volcanism.

-« Back to A year on Venus
+Read the full article: A year on Venus